Trump viewed Ukraine as adversary, not ally, witnesses say

 Some of those testifying recalled a May meeting at the White House when U.S. officials, just back from attending Zelenskiy’s inauguration in Kyiv, briefed Trump.

-Ambassador to the European Union Gordan Sondland, special envoy Kurt Volker and other witnesses have described Trump as suspicious of Ukraine despite well-established American support for the fledgling democracy there.
+Ambassador to the European Union Gordon Sondland, special envoy Kurt Volker and other witnesses have described Trump as suspicious of Ukraine despite well-established American support for the fledgling democracy there.
 That’s according to publicly released transcripts, as well as people familiar with the private testimony to impeachment investigators.
-They were granted anonymity to discuss it.
+They spoke on the condition of anonymity to discuss it.

 Several witnesses have testified that Trump believed Ukraine wanted to destroy his presidency.

+One career State Department official, George Kent, told lawmakers that Putin and Orban had soured Trump’s attitude toward Ukraine.
+Russia and Ukraine have been foes since Putin’s invasion of Crimea in 2014, as Kyiv tries to align with the West, while Putin and Orban grow closer.

 “President Trump was skeptical,” Sondland testified, according to his written remarks.
-Sondland said that only later did he understand that Trump, by connecting the Ukrainians with his personal lawyer, Rudy Giuliani, was interested in probing the 2016 election as well as the family of his potential 2020 rival, Joe Biden.
+Sondland said that only later did he understand that Trump, by connecting the Ukrainians with his personal lawyer Rudy Giuliani, was interested in probing the 2016 election as well as the family of his potential 2020 rival, Joe Biden.

 “It was apparent to all of us that the key to changing President Trump’s mind on Ukraine was Mr. Giuliani.”